davidstump/SwiftPhoenixClient/README.md

 that makes it easy to connect to Phoenix sockets in a similar manner to the Phoenix Socket Javascript library.

+## Contributors
+I am looking for some interested and passionate contributors and/or maintainers to give this library the TLC it deserves.
+Feel free to send me a note if you are interested and I would love to chat.
+Thanks! :)

 ## Installation

 ### CocoaPods